Medication Assisted Therapy

 A holistic approach to the treatment of opioid and alcohol addiction.

 Substance use disorder can be an extremely challenging disease to overcome.
-In fact, 19.7 million Americans adults (aged 12 and older) battled a substance use disorder in 2017, according to the National Survey on Drug Use and Health.
+In fact, 19.7 million American adults (aged 12 and older) battled a substance use disorder in 2017, according to the National Survey on Drug Use and Health.
 For every drug overdose that results in death, there are even more non-fatal overdoses, each with its own emotional and economic toll.
 Addiction is complex; it’s a disease.
-Drugs and alcohol change the brain in ways that make quitting hard, even for those who want to, and quitting often takes more than just good intentions or strong will.
+Drugs and alcohol change the brain in ways that make quitting hard, even for those who want to, and quitting often takes more than just good intentions or a strong will.
 Studies have shown that outcomes are much better when medication-assisted therapy is incorporated into the treatment plan.
-For one, it decreases risk of relapse—significantly.
+For one, it decreases the risk of relapse—significantly.
 MAT is safe, cost-effective, reduces the risk of overdose, increases treatment retention, and reduces criminal activity.
-Authority Health’s clinical team addresses substance use disorder from a whole person perspective, dedicated to recovery.
-Our treatment plan includes Suboxone or Vivitrol along with individual and family support and counseling.
+Authority Health’s clinical team addresses substance use disorder from a whole-person perspective, dedicated to recovery.
+Our treatment plan includes Sublocade or Vivitrol along with individual and family support and counseling.

 Osteopathic Manipulative Treatment (OMT)